ateam-dev/react-portable/docs/pages/index.md

 Clicking this button will initiate the preview, allowing you to see the component in the context of your live application.

-##### 🛠️ Command Line Options
+#### 🛠️ Command Line Options

 `npx portable previewify [options] <origin>`

-- `origin`: Specify the path to the source directory if you want to watch changes and automatically restart the server.
-Enabling this option allows hot-reloading of components during preview.
+- `origin`: Specify the origin (protocol + domain) of the page you want to preview.
+This should be the base URL (e.g., `https://example.com`) where you want to see your component previews.
 - `-p`, `--port <port>`: Specifies the port for the gateway server.
 - `-w`, `--watch <path>`:  If you want to watch for file changes in a specific directory, provide the `<path>` here to automatically restart the server.
+Enabling this option also allows hot-reloading of components during preview, making sure your changes are reflected in real-time.
 - `-t`, `--tunnel`: Use Cloudflared tunnel to make the local server globally accessible.
 Default is `false`.

 Usage